Humayun Ahmed: Novels

 Ahmed wrote his debut novel Nondito Noroke (In Blissful Hell) during the 1971 Bangladesh independence war while he was a university student.
 The novel was published in 1972 by the initiative of writer Ahmed Sofa under Khan Brother's Publishers.
 From his very first novel, his themes included the aspirations of average middle-class urban families and portrayed quintessential moments of their lives.
 His second novel was Shonkhonil Karagar.

-Ahmed wrote fictional series featuring recurring characters such as Himu (21 novels), Misir Ali (19 novels and 11 short stories), Shuvro (6 novels) Other important non-rucurring characters are Baker Bhai, Tuni and more.
+Ahmed wrote fictional series featuring recurring characters such as Himu (21 novels), Misir Ali (19 novels and 11 short stories), Shuvro (6 novels) Other important non-recurring characters are Baker Bhai, Tuni and more.
 He wrote several novels based on the Bangladesh Liberation War – Aguner Poroshmoni, Matal Hawa, Paap, 1971, Jochona O Jononir Golpo., and Deyal.
 He also wrote many romantic novels including Srabon Megher Din, Badol Diner Prothom Kodom Phool, Noboni, Krishnopoksho, Aj Dupure Tomar Nimontran, and Tumi Amai Dekechhile Chhutir Nimontrane.
 His novel Gouripur Junction was translated in nine languages.

-Ahmed wrote autobiographies - Amar Chelebela, Ballpoint, Fountain Pen, Hiji-biji, Hotel Graver Inn, May Flower, Kath Pencil, Lilabotir Mrityu, New York-er Nil Akashe Jhokjhoke Rod and Rong Pencil.
+Ahmed wrote autobiographies, Amar Chelebela, Ballpoint, Fountain Pen, Hiji-biji, Hotel Graver Inn, May Flower, Kath Pencil, Lilabotir Mrityu, New York-er Nil Akashe Jhokjhoke Rod and Rong Pencil.

 Television and film

 Ahmed's first television drama was Prothom Prohor (1983), directed by Nawazish Ali Khan.
 His first drama serial was Ei Shob Din Ratri (1985).
 This was followed by the comedy series Bohubrihi (1988), the historical drama series Ayomoy (1988), the urban drama series Kothao Keu Nei (1990), Nokkhotrer Raat (1996), and Aaj Robibar (1999).
-In addition, he made single episode dramas, most notably Nimful (1997) and Badol Diner Prothom Kodom Ful.
+In addition, he made single episode dramas, most notably Nimful (1997).
 Recurring characters in dramas directed and screenplayed by him are Tara Tin Jon and Alauddiner Cherager Doitto.

 Ahmed directed films based on his own stories.
 His first film, Aguner Poroshmoni (1994), based on the Bangladesh Liberation War, won the 19th Bangladesh National Film Awards in a total of eight categories, including the awards for the Best Film and the Best Director.
 Another film Shyamal Chhaya (2005) was also based on the same war.
 His last directed film, Ghetuputra Kamola (2012), the story of a teenage boy, was set in the British colonial period.

 Shyamol Chhaya and Ghetuputra Kamola were selected as the Bangladeshi entries for the Academy Award for Best Foreign Language Film in 2006 and 2012 respectively, but were not nominated.

 In 2009, Ahmed appeared as one of two judges for the reality television music competition show Khude Gaanraj.

 Actor Affan Mitul debuted with his drama Nuruddin Swarna Padak.
 It was produced and directed by Humayun Ahmed himself.